i-c-grant/ni-meister-gedi-biomass/docs/nmbim_on_maap_guide.md

      - Current status counts (Succeeded, Failed, Running)
      - Time of last status update (updates occur infrequently for very large job batches)

 Wait until all or most jobs are complete.
-If jobs are hung in 'Offline' status for a long time, you can safely cancel the run with Ctrl-C Ctrl-C. The completed jobs will still be available for download.
+Press Ctrl-C once to suspend monitoring (you can then choose to resume, resubmit failed jobs, or exit).
+Press Ctrl-C again at the prompt or select 'x' to cancel the run; any completed jobs will remain available for download.

 8. Get temporary MAAP credentials
 In order to download the outputs from the MAAP s3 bucket, it is necessary to obtain temporary credentials to access the bucket.